Chapter 1 : Nothing Sweeter Than Time

-Liam stood reading a copy of The Bone Clocks, trying to get the words in his head.
-Sometimes no matter how hard he tried, he couldn’t concentrate on what he was reading.
-While beside him, Ava was drowning in one of the novels she had picked up; The Taste of Sorrow.
+Liam stood reading , trying to understand the words written on the page.
+Sometimes no matter how hard he tries, he can't concentrate on what he is reading.
+While beside him, Ava was drowning in one of the novels she had picked up.
 Her hair was all short curvy, cupping her blushed cheeks, a splotch of light brushed her cheeks.

 “Sir, how much is this?”
 She asked, lifting the book in the air.

 “Seventeen Euros,” He said without looking.
 Ava set down the book and pulled Liam away from the table, not a word of thank you said.
 Liam said nothing as they slowed their steps down the pathway where it parted in two.

 “I thought this was supposed to be a book sale.
 I saw the same title on Crookhomes and they sold it for eight euros.
 It’s just not fair.”
 She said, half leaning against him.
 Liam pulled her closer and kissed her on the temple, “Why didn’t you buy it then?”